vijay13feb/WIMEETSENSE/README.md

 ```
 e.g., python constructive.py S1

-##  The following scripts preprocess, train, and evaluate the SHARP.
+##  The following scripts preprocess the raw data, train and evaluate the SHARP.
 Note: Navigate to ```sharp_code``` directory.
 ### Preprocessing
 Convert the raw CSI values into complex number.